klp18/adfs-mobileid/README.md

 * Element `mobileIdClient`:
   + `AP_ID`: Your Application Provider ID, as assigned by Mobile ID Service Provider.
 Mandatory.
   + `EnableSubscriberInfo`: Whether to enable the Subscriber Info.
-If in doubt, set it to `false`.
+Default: `false`
+  + `ServiceUrlPrefix`: URL for Mobile ID service, must end with `/`.
+Default: `https://mobileid.swisscom.com/soap/services/`
   + `SslKeystore`: Store location of certificate/key used for Mobile ID connectivity.
+For ADFS, the value should be usually `LocalMachine`.
+Default: `CurrentUser`
   + `SslCertThumbprint`: The SHA1 Thumbprint of certificate used for Mobile ID connectivity.
+The thumbprint can be read out of the `Certificate` GUI (i.e. double-click the certificate file), or with a PowerShell cmdlet like `Get-ChildItem -Path cert:\\LocalMachine\My`.
 Mandatory.
-  + `ServiceUrlPrefix`: URL for Mobile ID service.
-  + `SslRootCaCertDN`: Distinguished Name of the Root Certificate in the certificate chain of Mobile ID servers
+  + `SslRootCaCertDN`: Distinguished Name of the Root Certificate in the certificate chain of Mobile ID servers.
+Default: "CN=Swisscom Root CA 2, OU=Digital Certificate Services, O=Swisscom, C=ch"
 * Element `mobileIdAdfs`:
   + `AdAttrMobile`: Attribute name of AD user object for the mobile number.
 Default: `mobile`.
   + `AdAttrSerialNumber`: Attribute name of AD user object for the Serial Number of Mobile ID.
 Default: `msNPCallingStationID`
   + `DefaultLoginPrompt`: Default login message sent to the mobile phone.
-     The string can optionally contains the place holder `{0}` which expands to a 5-char random string.
+     The string can optionally contains one place holder `{0}` which expands to a 5-char random string.
      Default: `"Login with Mobile ID ({0})?"`

-Notes:
-* Only mandatory parameters need be specified in the configuration file.
+  + `LoginNonceLength`: Length of the random string to be included in the login prompt (see parameter `DefaultLoginPrompt`).
+Default: 5
+  + `SessionMaxTries`:  In an *Mobile ID authentication session", a user can retry the Mobile ID after an unsuccessful login.
+This is the maximum number of unsucessful login tries in a Mobile ID authentication session.
+Default: `5`.
+  + `SessionTimeoutSeconds`: Maximum duration, in seconds, of a Mobile ID authentication session.
+  + `ShowDebugMsg`: If this parameter is `true`, debugging information may be displayed in web browser in case of errors.
+Otherwise the debugging information is not displayed.
+(TODO: not yet implmented in alpha release.)
+Default: `false`

 ### Step 3: Installation of Mobile ID Authentication Provider for ADFS